asanmateu/cdcleaner-tool/README.md

 1. Make sure you have docker installed: https://github.com/joor/dev/blob/master/README.md

+2. Request your credential to access `prod_ro`.

-2. Input files must be dropped inside the `files/input` directory in `.xlsx` format.
+3. Input files must be dropped inside the `files/input` directory in `.xlsx` format.

+4. ....
+Explain how to run it / enter `designer_id` through command etc...

-3. Once the script has run the `clean file` and the `results file` will be found inside `file/output` directory.
+5. Once the script has run the `clean file` and the `results file` will be found inside `file/output` directory.

-4. Process `clean file` connections.
+6. Process `clean file` connections.

-5. Send `results file` to CSM team.
+7. Send `results file` to CSM team.